10 Best Assistive Technologies for ADD/ADHD

 What really is ADD/ADHD?

 Attention Deficit Disorder (ADD) / Attention Deficit Hyperactivity Disorder (ADHD) are a disability that usually occurs in children or teens but can also continue into adulthood.
-It is recognized as a mental disorder of children where the children can or maybe hyperactive and unable to control themselves or their behavior.
+It is recognized as a mental disorder of children where the children can or maybe be hyperactive and unable to control themselves or their behavior.
 Some of the symptoms of ADD/ADHD include getting easily distracted, not able to finish tasks on time or not following the instructions, not listening, not paying attention, forgetting about daily tasks, having problems organizing or managing stuff etc.

 Download free Parenting Tips for children with ADHD infographic